chrisinoakland/chrisinoakland.github.io/_posts/2020-12-06-project-1-titanic-crew-member-survival-data.md

 The sinking of the Titanic is a heart-breaking tale, and while much of the tragedy focuses on the passengers of the ship, I feel the workers have a story that goes untold.
 My first project will be an analysis of the crew members employed by the White Star Line that were aboard the fateful voyage.

-#### References and Annotations:
-1. Harrell, Frank E. (2002, December 27).
-"Titanic Data” from [http://biostat.mc.vanderbilt.edu/wiki/pub/Main/DataSets/titanic.html](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/DataSets/titanic.html)
-2. Zuckerman, Arthur.
-(2020, May 24).
-“57 Titanic Statistics: Deaths, Passengers & Survivors” from [https://comparecamp.com/titanic-statistics/](https://comparecamp.com/titanic-statistics/)
-3. Encyclopedia Titanica.
-(2020).
-“Titanic Crew Survivors” from [https://www.encyclopedia-titanica.org/titanic-crew-survivors/](https://www.encyclopedia-titanica.org/titanic-crew-survivors/)
-4. Ultimate Titanic.
-(2012, April).
-“Titanic: By the Numbers” from [https://www.ultimatetitanic.com/facts-statistics/](https://www.ultimatetitanic.com/facts-statistics/)
-5. Encyclopedia Britannica.
-(2020).
-“Titanic” from [https://www.britannica.com/ topic/Titanic](https://www.britannica.com/ topic/Titanic)
-6. Titanic Database.
-(2012, April).
-“List of crew members on board RMS Titanic” from [https://titanicdatabase.fandom.com/wiki/Crew_of_the_RMS_Titanic](https://titanicdatabase.fandom.com/wiki/Crew_of_the_RMS_Titanic)
-7. History on the Net.
-(2020).
-“The Titanic — Crew” from [https://www.historyonthenet.com/the-titanic-crew](https://www.historyonthenet.com/the-titanic-crew)
-8. Lehnhardt, Karin.
-(2019, July 3).
-“45 Unsinkable Titanic Facts” from [https://www.factretriever.com/titanic-facts](https://www.factretriever.com/titanic-facts)
-9. RMS Titanic - Ship of Dreams.
-(2014).
-“Designing & Building Titanic” from [http://www.titanicandco.com/construction.html](http://www.titanicandco.com/construction.html)
-10. History.
-(2020, October 30).
-“Titanic by the Numbers: From Construction to Disaster to Discovery” from [https://www.history.com/news/titanic-facts- construction-passengers-sinking-discovery](https://www.history.com/news/titanic-facts- construction-passengers-sinking-discovery)

 ### Which Data?

 _What is the dataset you’ll be examining?
 Please provide a codebook if there is one or a link to the dataset as well as a detailed description._

 For information specifically on Titanic’s crew, I will be using data from the Titanic People Database as created by Encyclopedia Titanica.
 More information can be found at [https://www.encyclopedia-titanica.org](https://www.encyclopedia-titanica.org).
 The site has an online and downloadable listing of records of passengers and crew, survivors, etc. I’m a bit of a Titanic junkie, so I already had a subscription to this site which allows for more granular downloading of data in csv format.
 Another source of data is Kaggle: [https://www.kaggle.com/c/titanic/data](https://www.kaggle.com/c/titanic/data).
 2

 These are a few of the variables that I will be exploring: